Supporting farmers to reduce on-farm emissions

 - a technical paper that provides detail on the method and its sources

-- a codebase that enables users to test and adopt the method.
+- a codebase that enables users to test and adopt the method, including guidance on the definition and format of input data.

 Technical advice and support

-A Technical Advisory Group (TAG) has supported the development of the standardised methodology and its scientific validity.
+A Technical Advisory Group (TAG) supports the development and ongoing update of the standardised methodology.